 At the October 2019 Australian Society of Music Education XXII National Conference, Roland was awarded the 2019 Music: Educating for Life Award, one of six recipients.

-Recently, Roland has commenced work as a Volunteer at the Grainger Museum, welcoming visitors, learning about handing materials and researching information.
+Roland has worked as a Volunteer at the Grainger Museum, University of Melbourne, welcoming visitors, learning about handing materials and researching information.

 More information about Roland can be found at www.rolandyeung.net